rickstaa/adsb-dashboards/cloudflare_tunnel/README.md

 ## Installation

 First, install [Docker](https://docs.docker.com/get-docker/).
-Then, add the `CLOUDFLARE_TOKEN` of your Cloudflare tunnel to the `.env` file.
+Then rename the `.env.template` file to `.env` and add the `CLOUDFLARE_TOKEN` of your Cloudflare tunnel.
 Lastly, run the `docker compose up -d` command to start the Cloudflare container.